PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Please sir, it's so I can rescue the love of my life.
 She was taken, you see.
 Abducted by scoundrels."

 "Oh well, that changes everything," said Boltac, as his face grew hard.
-"Tell me more," he asked, as if it was a dare.
+"Tell me more," he asked, as if it were a dare.

 "Well sir, she is a priestess of Dar.
 And, well,"

 "Aren't they supposed to be virgins?
 Those priestesses of Dar."

-The young man blushed and said, "It's more of a suggestion, than a rule, sir.
+The young man blushed and said, "It's more of a suggestion than a rule, sir.
 If you know what I mean," his face grew serious, "but if it helps, I was a virgin, if you catch my drift."

 "Help?
 How would that help?"